BerkeleyEEE/berkeleyeee.github.io/index.md

-#### Presentations begin at 12PM and conclude at 1PM in Dwinelle 88 unless otherwise noted.
+#### Presentations begin at 12PM and conclude at 1PM in Mulford 132 unless otherwise noted.

 ## Fall 2019